Erica mauritanica

 Erica mauritanica, commonly known as keyhole heath and earlier scientifically as E. viridipurpurea, is a floriferous shrub growing from 50 cm to 1 m in height.
 It is unsure whether this species is distinct from E. quadrangularis.

-The small pink flowers arriving between late winter and mid-spring are terminal, their corollas dry and less than 5 mm long.
-The anthers are included in the corolla.
+The small pink or white flowers arrive at stem-tips by late winter until spring, their corollas dry and less than 5 mm long.
+The anthers are included in the corollas.
 The keyhole heath name was given on account of small holes in the buds.
-Flowering happens late in winter and through spring.

-These features mean that this plant conforms to the Orophanes Section within the huge Erica genus.
-Manning and Helme classified this species among what they call Florists' Heath, that bear cup-shaped flowers with eight anthers, small sepals and four-whorled, needle-like leaves on upright, rounded plants up to 70 cm in height.
-Subdivision into smaller homogeneous groups does help the learning about the ericas, but there are then still such a large number of little groups in the genus to contend with!
+These features mean that this plant conforms to the Orophanes Section within the huge Erica genus, as classified by Baker and Oliver.
+Manning and Helme placed the species among what they call Florists' Heath, plants that bear cup-shaped flowers with eight anthers, small sepals and four-whorled, needle-like leaves on upright, rounded plants up to 70 cm in height.
+Subdivision into smaller homogeneous groups does help the learning about the ericas, but there are then still a large number of small groups in the genus to contend with.

-The distribution of the species is in the southwest of the Western Cape on the Cape Peninsula, around Stellenbosch and the Hottentots Holland Mountains.
+The species distribution is in the southwest of the Western Cape, from the Cape Peninsula to around Stellenbosch and the Hottentots Holland Mountains.

-The plant grows in fynbos on seasonally wet lower slopes and flats.
-The habitat population is deemed of least concern early in the twenty first century (Manning and Helme, 2024; Bond and Goldblatt; 1984; Baker and Oliver, 1967; www.redlist.sanbi.org).
+The habitat is fynbos on seasonally wet lower slopes and flats.
+The habitat population is deemed of least concern early in the twenty first century (Manning and Helme, 2024; Bond and Goldblatt; 1984; Baker and Oliver, 1967; iNaturalist; http://redlist.sanbi.org).